 And apparently, canceling PSN accounts if the account holder demands a chargeback on a fraudulent credit card purchase is longstanding policy too; here, for example, is a November 2013 post from the PlayStation support network forum, from another user reporting “Account was banned or suspended because of chargeback.”

-After kadjar made that initial reddit complaint on Thursday afternoon, he discovered multiple other PSN owners with similar complaints: hackers broke into their accounts and charged hundreds of dollars in fraudulent PlayStation game purchases, Sony expected the victims to eat the cost and threatened to cancel their PSN accounts (thus voiding all prior PSN purchases) if the victims filed a chargeback with their credit card issuers.
+After kadjar made that initial reddit report on Thursday afternoon, he discovered multiple other PSN owners with similar issues: hackers broke into their accounts and charged hundreds of dollars in fraudulent PlayStation game purchases, Sony expected the victims to eat the cost and threatened to cancel their PSN accounts (thus voiding all prior PSN purchases) if the victims filed a chargeback with their credit card issuers.